List of Kikai Sentai Zenkaiger characters: Sentai Gears

-Furthermore, Stacaesar possesses evil versions of the Sentai Gears called Dark Sentai Gears (ダークセンタイギア, Dāku Sentai Gia), which he can use to create copies of past Super Sentai members and/or mecha to fight for him.
-However, according to Izirude, the Dark Sentai Gears must be used sparingly or said copies will disappear from overuse.
-Staceasar later gains an upgrade that allows him to summon upgraded copies of the Sentai members based on their powered-up forms.
+Furthermore, Stacaesar possesses dark copies of the Sentai Gears called Dark Sentai Gears (ダークセンタイギア, Dāku Sentai Gia), which he can use to create copies of past Super Sentai members and/or mecha to fight for him.
+However, according to Izirude, the Dark Sentai Gears must be used sparingly or else said copies will disappear from overuse.
+Staceasar later gains an upgrade that allows him to summon upgraded copies of the Sentai members based on their power-up forms.